 The heat is settling in.
-The final examinations schedules have been announced.
+The final examination schedules have been announced.
 Vacation plans are being finalized.
-Talk of sports, art, and dance classes are starting to circulate.
+Talk of sports, art, and dance classes is starting to circulate.
 This can only mean one thing:

 It’s that time of year when children gladly say: “School’s out for summer!”
 It’s also the time of the year for endless conversations about the exciting places to visit and the fun activities to do in the next two months.
 However, having fun does not necessarily mean that learning has to stop.
 There is a way for children to still enjoy the perks of summer while being productive.

 Kumon is a learning program where students begin at an easy starting point – a point lower than their current school grade level.
 This allows them to:

 - develop focus